Light from darkness: history of a hot dark sector: Basic HS ingredients

 We consider a HS that consists of dark QED.
 DM is made of a Dirac fermion $\chi$ (and its anti-particle - we do not consider the possibility of asymmetric dark matter) and the companion is a massive dark photon ($\gamma'$) ~\cite{Ackerman:2008kmp,Feng:2009mn}.
-We use primes to denote dark sector quantities, unprimed ones being associated to the VS and the subscript `t' when we refer to their sum.
-For the purpose of efficient DM secluded freeze-out, we assume that the dark photon is lighter than the DM, $m' < m_{\rm dm}$.
-The DM and dark photons interact with the SM through kinetic mixing \cite{Holdom:1985ag}.
+For the purpose of efficient DM secluded freeze-out, we assume that the dark photon is lighter than the DM, $m' \lesssim m_{\rm dm}$.
+Finally, the DM and dark photons interact with the SM through kinetic mixing \cite{Holdom:1985ag}.
 The Lagrangian is

 where $B_{\mu \nu}$ is the SM hypercharge field strength.
 The covariant derivative involves a coupling $e'$, hence a HS fine structure constant, $\alpha' = e'^2/4\pi$.
 The dark photons can acquire a mass via the Stueckelberg or the Brout-Englert-Higgs mechanism.
 We assume that the details of $U(1)'$ symmetry breaking play only a subsidiary role for the fate of the dark photons.
 The mixing term $B_{\mu \nu} F'^{\mu \nu}$ requires a redefinition of the gauge boson fields in order to write down canonical gauge kinetic terms.
 There are some subtleties regarding the limit of a massless dark photon, but they play little role in the body our work, see e.g. \cite{An:2013yfc,Hambye:2019dwd}.